Creating successful engagement and benefits strategies for Gen Z.

 Other desirable health benefits include employee assistance programs that offer counseling and mental health services.
 Gen Z is much more open and accepting of mental health care, compared to older generations.

-Not surprisingly, Gen Z has the lowest average student loan balance of all groups at $12,523.
+In 2019, Experian found that Gen Z has the lowest average student loan balance of all groups at $12,523.
 As more students enter college and then continue on to the workforce, however, this figure will go up.
 Increasingly, across all age groups, a student loan repayment or tuition assistance program would be appealing.

 Engaging Gen Z with their benefits

-Even moreso than Millennials, Generation Z is heavily reliant on technology.
+Even more so than Millennials, Generation Z is heavily reliant on technology.
 With this in mind, employers and TPAs should consider a tech-centered approach to benefits education and engagement.

 Providing an engagement program that delivers information via text, email, social media, video and web-based is preferred.
 The material itself should be short and to-the-point, using stimulating graphics where appropriate.